Norwegian Police Security Service

-The Norwegian Police Security Service (Politiets sikkerhetstjeneste (PST), Politiets tryggingsteneste (PTT)) is the police security agency of Norway.
-The agency was previously known as POT (Politiets overvåkningstjeneste or Police Surveillance Agency), the name change was decided by the Parliament of Norway on 2 June 2001.
+The Norwegian Police Security Service (Politiets sikkerhetstjeneste; PST, Politiets tryggingsteneste; PTT) is the police security agency of Norway.
+The agency was previously known as Politiets overvåkningstjeneste, POT; lit.
+'Police Surveillance Agency'), the name change was decided by the Parliament of Norway on 2 June 2001.

 History and organization

 The service was established in 1937 by direction of the Ministry of Justice led by Trygve Lie.
 It is responsible for monitoring and maintaining interior security in Norway.
 Known operational departments include counterintelligence unit, counterterrorism unit, counterproliferation and organized crime unit, counterextremism unit, investigation unit, surveillance unit, technology unit, security analysis unit and foreign citizens unit.
 In addition, PST is in charge of all VIP protection domestically and abroad except for the royal family, which has its own independent escort service.

 PST is, unlike all ordinary police services, not subordinated to the National Police Directorate, but placed directly under the Ministry of Justice and Public Security.
 The agency is monitored by the Norwegian Parliamentary Intelligence Oversight Committee, after the debates concerning the Lund Report.